-APNewsBreak: Probe says treatment of Latino teens not abuse
+State probe finds immigrant teens not currently being abused

 The Shenandoah lockup is one of only three juvenile detention facilities in the United States with federal contracts to provide “secure placement” for immigrant children who had problems at less-restrictive housing.

-On average, 92 immigrant children each year cycle through Shenandoah, most of them from Mexico and Central America.
-It received $4.2 million in federal funds last year to house children between the ages of 12 and 17 facing deportation proceedings or awaiting rulings on asylum claims.
+On average, 92 immigrant children annually cycle through the facility nestled in the mountains outside Staunton, most of them from Mexico and Central America.
+The local-government commission that runs the center received $4.2 million in federal funds last year to house children ages 12 to 17 facing deportation proceedings or awaiting rulings on asylum claims.

+Of the 22 federal detainees held at Shenandoah in June, three told investigators they had experienced abusive behavior by staff.
+According to the state report, local child protective services investigators reviewed those complaints and determined they “did not meet the legal definition of abuse or neglect.”

+The state investigators were only allowed to interview the federal detainees while a member of the facility’s staff was in the room.
+They also reviewed case files, medical records and other documents related to the current detainees, but were barred from making copies or keeping handwritten notes.

 Follow Associated Press investigative reporter Michael Biesecker at http://twitter.com/mbieseck